kirkjerk/Blog/content/blog/Recreational-Programming-and-the-Culture-of-Learning/index.md

 >Having some experience coding (any language) and basic understanding of conditionals, loops, and functions will help with this class, but is not mandatory.

-I designed the class to let experienced developers experiment with a type of programming their day to day work might not cover, as well as to enable people who had never programmed before to dip their toes in the water in a supportive environment.
+I designed the class to let experienced developers experiment with a type of programming their day-to-day work might not cover, as well as to enable people who had never programmed before to dip their toes in the water in a supportive environment.
 (I encouraged the more experienced folks to pair up with the beginners who might be running into just how picky computers are for the first time.)
 The course was based on p5.js...